Beshoy-Hezky/Piraten-Kapern-Game-Simulator/logbook.md

 2. Fixed some logging features.

 26-01-2023
-1. Work on Adding card and making a card deck
+1. Work on Adding card and making a card deck.

+27-01-2023
+1. Successfully added Battle ship card and battle ship strategies.
+2. Took alot of work because I did not know user was going to need big changes